lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 PinePhone, Raspberry Pi and other Linux devices may use the open-source Newt Manager tool.
 (I have tested Newt Manager on Raspberry Pi with PineTime)

-It runs on a command line, but it should be quite easy to wrap up in a graphical user interface.
+It runs on a command line, but it should be easy to wrap up in a graphical user interface.

 _What needs to be done on PineTime?_

 If you're developing firmware for PineTime, I strongly urge you to implement the SMP protocol in your firmware...
 It will make PineTime Owners a lot happier when updating their watch firmware!

-And give PineTime Owners an easy way to try out all the awesome platforms that the PineTime FOSS Community has to offer!
+And we'll give PineTime Owners an easy way to try out all the awesome platforms that the PineTime FOSS Community has to offer!

 We would also like Pine64 to ship PineTime with a FOSS firmware (created by the PineTime Community) that implements the SMP protocol.
-So PineTime owners can just unbox their watch and start flashing right away!
+So PineTime owners can just unbox their watch and start flashing right away.

 In this article I'll walk you through the steps of implementing the SMP protocol in your PineTime firmware.
 I'll show you my implementation for Mynewt OS, which you may use for reference.